14 July 2022

 Software as a Service (SaaS) is becoming an increasingly popular service model, allowing users to access applications deployed in the cloud through web browsers or application clients.
-However, many SaaS applications are complex and require onboarding conducted by salespeople to understand their offerings and how they can help users.
-What if there was another solution that allows user onboarding without any human interaction?
-That's where self-service design comes in.
+However, many SaaS application designs are complex and require onboarding conducted by salespeople to understand their offerings and how they can help users.
+What if there was another solution that allows SaaS user onboarding without any human interaction?
+That’s where self-service design comes in.

 What is Software as a Service (SaaS)?